marcosvieiraftw/himama-clockin-frontend/README.md

 * Functional components + React hooks as much as possible to avoid creating Class components everywhere.
 * Beautiful style following HiMama's design patterns.
 * It is a small application but it was organized in the way it can grow as much as needed.
 No cyclic dependency between components.
-* .env file configured to make deploys easier.</br>
+* .env file configured to make deploys easier.
+* Table fully configured to use Backend pagination for more performance. </br>

 ## Questions
 * How did you approach this challenge?</br>